tesla1618/scrapademic/README.md

 ## 📄 License

-MIT — free to use, modify, and share.
+GNU General Public License v3.0 — free to use, modify, and share.

 ---